graik/labhamster/README.md

          To https://git.heroku.com/myown-labhamster.git
          * [new branch] heroku -> master
    ```
-   BTW, the `heroku:master` in the `git push` command is only needed because we are not using
-   the `master` branch from the labhamster project.
-This will probably soon change.
    You can now inspect your shiny new LabHamster web server by going to: https://myown-labhamster.herokuapp.com.
    Or simply type: `heroku open` as a short-cut.
    There is only one little problem... we cannot login because we don't have any user account on